Fernandadp/100-days-of-code/r2-log.md

 ### Day 26: April 27, 2020, Monday

 **Today's Progress:** Continue with FreeCodeCamp React section of the Front End Libraries certification.
+In JSX instead of using if/else to render something based on a condition, I can use &&, for example, **{condition && markup}**.
+I can have multiple conditions together with &&.
+It is also possible to use ternary operators for dynamic rendering, they can be inserted directly into the JSX code, whereas if/else statement not (they must go outside the return).

 **Thoughts:** a bit slow today.